IQ Archive

 • The Vibe: Extremely rare.
 To get in, you often have to take specialized, un-timed high-range tests (like the Mega Test).

-• The Criticism: Psychometricians argue that reliability breaks down at this level.
-Distinguishing between 1 in 30,000 and 1 in 100,000 is statistically difficult.
+• The Controversy: Psychometricians argue that reliability breaks down at this level.
+Distinguishing between 1 in 30,000 and 1 in 100,000 is statistically difficult because there are not enough test items difficult enough to separate them.

 5. The Mega Society (The Top 0.0001%)